 Demand for applications to purchase U.S. homes and refinance existing mortgages rose last week, after total loan requests fell the prior two weeks, an industry trade group said on Wednesday.

-The Mortgage Bankers Association's home loan application index climbed 0.9 percent to a seasonally adjusted 631.6 in the week ended July 13.
+The Mortgage Bankers Association said its seasonally adjusted index of home loan application activity increased 2.4 percent to 652.0 in the week ended October 5.